 It’s Psi Cop Bester’s turn for a day-in-the-life episode as we continue toward the end of the series.
 Here’s the place to talk about any events going forward from this point as well as events in the novels/comics/other tie-in media.

 What happens when a sci-fi show that has made it to the last of its planned seasons lands one of the hottest writers in comics to pen an episode?

 You get a Babylon 5 episode that goes to some interesting places.

-Here you can talk about this episode and everything that happens after it.
+Here you can talk about Neil Gaiman’s “Day of the Dead” and the things that came before it.

 Here we can freely talk about the fallout from Lochley actually selling a part of the Babylon 5 station to the Brakiri when the Drazi had put in an offer first.
 And also Rebo and Zooty’s stellar careers as politicians, ushering in an era of peace that lasted centuries.